replit/kaboom/site/tutorials/drag-sprite-tutorial.md

 kaboom()
 ```

 Next, we want to keep track of the current object we're dragging.
-To start, `curDraggin` is `null`.

 ```
 let curDraggin = null